 Bridging loans typically cost more than a conventional loan such as a mortgage.
-However, these type loans carry more risk to the lender even though they have the property as security.
+However, these types of loans carry more risk to the lender even though they have the property as security.
 The amount you want to borrow could provide a considerable risk to them in the long term.

 Some of the most significant risks you face when taking out a bridging loan are that if the sale of the property falls through.
 Another risk is if the rental agreements don’t take place in the time frame excepted.
 You could face having to take out a long-term loan to pay back the bridging loan or even worse taking out another bridging loan to cover the first one.
 In both scenarios, the project will start to get much more expensive, it is well worth consulting an expert beforehand as you do want to have a contingency in place.
 You also want to include a possible risk in your cost analysis.

 There are some distinct advantages of bridging loans as you may not need to make monthly payments.
 You will have to make a full and final payment at the end of the term.
 So, make sure your project is planned out properly, and you have catered for any unlikely events that could slow down the development.